hsf-training/hsf-training-ssh-webpage/ssh-tutorial/08-tips.md

-which will efficiently copy everything in `folder` on `server` and put it in the directory `localfolder` (beware, it matters whether or not you put a slash at the end of the target)/ The most common options are
+which will efficiently copy everything in `folder` on `server` and put it in the directory `localfolder` (beware, it matters whether or not you put a slash at the end of the target).
+The most common options are

 | Option     | Explanation |
 | ---------- | ----------- |